pydata/xarray/doc/time-series.rst

 xarray borrows powerful indexing machinery from pandas (see :ref:`indexing`).

-This allows for several useful and suscinct forms of indexing, particularly for `datetime64` data.
+This allows for several useful and succinct forms of indexing, particularly for `datetime64` data.
 For example, we support indexing with strings for single items and with the `slice` object: